What Obvi Learned In 2019

 “The combination of autonomous driving and data changes the whole game,” Brian Carlson, director of product line management for connectivity and security at NXP Semiconductors N.V., told Design News.
 “So we’re starting to see where automotive OEMs will take more responsibility for insurance.”

 It’s not yet clear how that would happen.
-The two could work cooperatively, enabling automakers to sell name-brand insurance along with vehicles.
-Or automakers could decide to do it themselves, bankrolling and selling insurance in the same way they now provide new-car financing.
+The two could work cooperatively, enabling automakers to sell name-brand insurance and vehicles.
+Or automakers could decide to do it themselves, bankrolling and selling insurance like they now provide new-car financing.
 Either way, experts believe it would be a natural product extension for the industry.

 Insurance rate increases will squeeze Albertans